ibm-cloud-docs/app-configuration/ac-iam-policies.md

 ![Access to a specific environment in an instance](images/rbac-inst.png "Console screenshot"){: caption="Figure 2." caption-side="bottom"}

-To enable access to a specific environment in an instance, the user must atleast have Reader level privileges to the particular {{sitedata.keyword.appconfig_short}} instance.
+To enable access to a specific environment in an instance, the user must atleast have Reader level privileges to the particular {{site.data.keyword.appconfig_short}} instance.
 {: note}